memfault/interrupt/_posts/2024-08-27-memory-debugging.md

-While continuing my efforts with profiling and tracing using Tracy, I also learned the importance of being aware of the memory allocation behavior of the tracing code (and third-party framework code!) that you integrate in your application.
+While continuing my efforts with profiling and tracing using Tracy, I also learned the importance of being aware of the memory allocation behavior of the tracing code (and third-party framework code!) that you integrate into your application.
 Tracy has its own allocator, which is great, but one needs to be mindful of the tracing features enabled and the volume of data being collected to avoid affecting the real-time behavior of the application being traced.

 ## Conclusion

-If you are working on a real-time application—whether it is an audio processing application, a low-latency proprietary trading application, or anything else that needs to have real-time or low-latency behavior—profile your application in various ways and be aware of the memory usage patterns of your application.
+If you are working on a real-time application -- whether it is an audio processing application, a low-latency proprietary trading application, or anything else that needs to have real-time or low-latency behavior, profile your application in various ways and be aware of the memory usage patterns of your application.
 And don't forget to examine the behavior under the hood of ALL third-party libraries in your application (including tracing or profiling code or libraries). 🤓

 <!-- Interrupt Keep START -->